anhinga/late-2022-julia-drafts/dmm-port-from-clojure/using-Zygote/README.md

 Also here is a bug report:

 `accum_add_args(Dict("accum" => 3.0, "delta" => 5.0))` does not work, because the current implementation
-would check `haskey` on a scalar in this case (we are not testing this at the moment, but this needs to be fixed)
+would check `haskey` on a scalar in this case (we are not testing this at the moment, but this needs to be fixed).
+_(I filed the first issue in this repository making a note of that.)_

 ---